 Almond Flour Chocolate Chip Cookies

-Almond Flour Chocolate Chip Cookies are gluten free, grain free, and vegan, yet one of the best, soft chocolate chip cookies you'll ever eat!
+Almond Flour Chocolate Chip Cookies are not only gluten free, grain free, and vegan, but they're one of the best soft chocolate chip cookies you'll ever eat!

 - 1-1/2 cups finely ground almond flour